Medical Club of Philadelphia

 Gentlemen I believe we are all ready to cement differences not widen them -- my sole purpose is to assist in so doing.

-After this little speech he called for full discussion of the issue.
+After this little speech he called for a full discussion of the issue.
 Several members spoke briefly.
-Then Dr. Ring presented a three page statement by Bishop Thomas B. Neely (a distinguished parliamentarian of the time).
+Then Dr. Ring presented a three-page statement by Bishop Thomas B. Neely (a distinguished parliamentarian of the time).
 Neely upheld the action taken during the Annual Meeting, in electing Dr. Brubaker.
 With that, the January election was declared legal, without a single dissenting vote.
 And so ended the biggest controversy in the history of the organization.
 Dr. Robinson went on to become President of the Club in 1924.

 Three years later Dr. David Allman sent a letter in response to their plea to retain his membership.
 He wrote, "The part that I resent most-while I was in the service-I was glad to donate $12.12 (dues and fines).
 You do not need to feel too sure I have the best interests of the Club at heart.
 I did until the attack on Brubaker."
 He continued his membership.